Jarred-Sumner/decky/README.md

 Decorators are run at build-time.
 This uses a handcrafted bespoke not-JavaScript AST.
 The syntax looks like decorators enough to fool TypeScript's type checker, but under the hood, its entirely different.

-Most importantly, decky strives for full compatible with TypeScript, Prettier, and the rest of the JavaScript ecosystem.
 Decorator imports are removed during tree-shaking, leaving no trace.

 By default, files that write new decorators need to end in any of these extensions: